kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 ![Trumpet teacher and Gloria receptionist](../../content/images/fake-accounts/Screenshot 2024-11-13 at 20.29.36.png)

+- This pic could be a number of the trumpet teachers faces mixed with Gloria.
+- The arrogance of the gang and their certainty they will never be brought to justice is staggering.
-- The posts from this account I suspect came directly from Sandra Smith.
+- The posts and language coming from this account I suspect came from powerful and unfiltered AI software (there was an unusual interesting and repeated pattern to the posts) with Sandra Smith controlling.

 ### The L'Amistat Quart band